 I blinked and smiled back, then turned to the rail to complete my own little cleaning project.
 It was then I spotted a large dolphin fish swimming right toward me.
 I froze when I saw it.

 It was such a beautiful fish, and so distinct, with a pug-like face and a pouty mouth, a bluff forehead—blunt as a battering ram, and a long dorsal fin that ran down its back.
-The bulbous head and fin said speed, but not half as much as the sharp blades of its tail, pumping so effortlessly through the water.
+That bulbous head and fin said speed, but not half as much as the sharp blades of its tail, pumping so effortlessly through the water.

-Mesmerized I watched — and then I came to my senses.
+Mesmerized I watched.
+And then I came to my senses.
 Whipping my head around, I urgently whispered to Ze, “The dourado!”

 “The dourado!”
 I repeated, furiously pointing my finger at the water, then jabbing it across the deck — right toward him.

 His eyes got big then.
-He was standing beside the gaff and pulled it out in a flash.
+He was standing right beside the gaff and he pulled it out in a flash.
 Spinning around, he only had to take one step forward to put him where he needed to be at the rail.
 I turned back just in time to see the dourado’s scythe-like tail slip like phantom under the hull.